GeorgeChatzigiannis/cryptocompare/README.md

 ## Components library

 [Material UI](https://material-ui.com/) components have been used to display sortable table data and the currency selection.

+## Notes

+Sorting is being handled by the material Ui table component however `price increase` column sorting will have to be reexamined.

 ## Available Scripts